open-telemetry/opentelemetry-collector-contrib/receiver/kafkareceiver/README.md

 - `message_marking`:
   - `after`: (default =  false)  If true, the messages are marked after the pipeline execution
-  - `on_error`: (default = false) If false, only the successfully processed messages are marked **Note: this can block the entire partition in case a message precessing returns a permanent error**
+  - `on_error`: (default = false) If false, only the successfully processed messages are marked **Note: this can block the entire partition in case a message processing returns a permanent error**

 Example: